thp/wavbreaker/README.md

 into multiple WAV files.
 It makes a clean break at the correct position to burn the files to an Audio CD without any dead air between the tracks.

-wavbreaker now also directly supports breaking up MP3s without re-encoding meaning it's fast and there is no generational loss.
+wavbreaker also supports breaking up MP2 and MP3 files without re-encoding meaning it's fast and there is no generational loss.
 Decoding (using mpg123) is only done for playback and waveform display.